IFeelBloated/Vine/README.md

 Dehalo removes halo artifacts caused by over-sharpening or sinc-like resizers or stuff like that<br />

 workflow:
-- degraded (local mean/similarity window = 0) NLMeans filtering to kill halos from the video, it's not NLMeans technically, it weights on non-local errors instead of non-local means, which works ultra nice on halos
+- apply a degraded (local mean/similarity window = 0) NLMeans filter to kill halos, it's not NLMeans technically, it weights on the error between 2 pixels instead of SSE between 2 blocks, which works ultra nice on halos
+- like the classic aliasing (nearest neighbor) and ringing (sinc) trade-off, non-local errors filtering annihilates halos and brings aliasing, so do it again with supersampling and clean the aliasing mess, the supersampled result will be blended with the result before supersampling, weight is determined by the "sharp" parameter
-- a cutoff filter replaces low frequencies of the filtered clip with low frequencies from the source clip cuz halos are medium to high frequency artifacts apparently
+- a cutoff filter replaces low frequencies of the filtered clip with low frequencies from the source clip since halos are medium to high frequency artifacts apparently
 - non-local errors might distort high frequency components since it does not make use of the neighborhood at all, especially with a large "h", so do an actual NLMeans here to refine high frequencies and therefore remove artifacts caused by non-local errors
-- like the classic aliasing (nearest neighbor) and ringing (sinc) trade-off, non-local errors filtering annihilates halos and brings aliasing, so do a super-sampling anti-aliasing here and clean the aliasing mess, the resampled result will be blended with the clip before resampling, weight is determined by the "sharp" parameter
 - a modified canny detection masks out edges with a big possibility to have halos around
-- masking halos out by doing morphological operations to the canny mask
+- mask halos out by doing morphological operations to the canny mask
 - replace masked areas in the source clip with the filtered clip

 ```python